[17.06] Transformer

 Positional Encoding

-Therefore, we do not need special positional encoding, as the model implicitly includes positional information in each iteration of the For-Loop.
+In the original RNN and LSTM models, the model can capture dependencies in the sequence through the position of elements in the sequence.
+Therefore, we do not need to explicitly design positional encodings, as the model implicitly includes positional information during each iteration of the For-Loop.

 Let's implement a positional encoding function based on the above formula: